Youri Baas: Early career and Jong Ajax

-Born in Oostvoorne, Baas began his football career with local club OVV before moving to the youth department of Excelsior in 2012.
-He joined the youth academy of Ajax in 2017.
-Baas made his official debut with Jong Ajax in a 2–2 Eerste Divisie tie with De Graafschap on 11 December 2020, coming on as a substitute in the 86th minute for Naci Ünüvar.
-On 26 March 2021, he signed a contract extension keeping him in Amsterdam until 2024.
+Born in Oostvoorne, Baas began playing youth football with local amateur side OVV before joining the youth academy of Excelsior in 2012.
+In 2018, he moved to the Ajax Youth Academy.

+Baas made his professional debut with Jong Ajax in a 2–2 Eerste Divisie draw against De Graafschap on 11 December 2020, entering as an 86th-minute substitute for Naci Ünüvar.
+On 26 March 2021, he signed a contract extension keeping him in Amsterdam until June 2024.

 Ajax

-Baas made his first-team debut for Ajax on 28 August 2022, appearing in an Eredivisie match against FC Utrecht, which Ajax won 2–0.
-During the 2022–23 season, he made a total of 10 appearances for the senior team across the Eredivisie, KNVB Cup, and UEFA Champions League.
+Baas made his senior first-team debut for Ajax on 28 August 2022, coming on as a substitute in a 2–0 Eredivisie victory over FC Utrecht.
+He registered ten appearances across the Eredivisie, KNVB Cup, and UEFA Champions League during the 2022–23 season.